 The work of British filmmaker Richard Curtis, the four minute spot has been called a “snuff film” by National Review columnist Jonah Goldberg.
 Goldberg writes:

 This isn’t a joke for the benefit of you and me.
 No, this is a knee-slapper for those already committed to the cause.
 The subtext is, “Wouldn’t it be awesome if we could just get rid of these tiresome, inconvenient people?”
 That’s why they’re blown up without anyone trying to change their minds.
 That’s the joke: “Enough with these idiots already.

-Goldberg considers this to be part of a larger trend within the environmentalist movement, where opponents are regarded as somehow beneath the debate.
+Goldberg considers best viagra alternative this to be part of a larger trend within the environmentalist movement, where opponents are regarded as somehow beneath the debate.